NiborGnu/dungeon-text-game/TESTING.md

 I want to give a warning that:
 The validator may show that there is a missing line at the end of the code in some files and that GitHub does not show the last empty lines in all files.
+BUT EACH FILE HAVE A EMPTY LINE AT THE END.